machinezone/IXWebSocket/docs/build.md

 * Conan 1.21.0 and up: `ixwebsocket/7.9.2`
 * Earlier versions: `ixwebsocket/7.9.2@_/_`

 Note that the version listed here might not be the latest one.
 See Bintray or the recipe itself for the latest version.
+If you're migrating from the previous, custom Bintray remote, note that the package reference _has_ to be lower-case.

 ### Docker